noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 [Autocomplete Order Status for WooCommerce](https://wordpress.org/plugins/autocomplete-wc-order-status/): Enhance customer satisfaction, save time, and boost efficiency by seamlessly completing orders with this powerful WordPress plugin.

-[Easy WooCommerce Quick View](https://wordpress.org/plugins/wc-easy-quick-view/): WooCommerce Quick View is a plugin that allows shoppers to view product information without having to navigate to the product page.
+[Quick View for WooCommerce](https://wordpress.org/plugins/wc-easy-quick-view/): WooCommerce Quick View is a plugin that allows shoppers to view product information without having to navigate to the product page.

 [Copy to Clipboard for WordPress](https://wordpress.org/plugins/copy-to-clipboard-for-wp/): Copy to Clipboard for WordPress is a powerful and user-friendly plugin designed to enhance the copy-and-paste functionality on your WordPress website.